-Outgoing FIRST in Texas Executive Director & President, Patrick Felty shares his reflections and welcomes the Interim Executive Director & President, Jason Arms.
+Outgoing FIRST in Texas Executive Director, Patrick Felty welcomes the new Executive Director , Jason Arms.

 Dear FIRST in Texas Community,